Blade (character): Publication history

-Outside The Tomb of Dracula, he fought the scientifically created vampire Morbius the Living Vampire in the latter's series in Adventure into Fear #24 (Oct.
+Outside The Tomb of Dracula, he fought the scientifically-created vampire Morbius the Living Vampire in the latter's series in Adventure into Fear #24 (Oct.
 1974), in a story written by Steve Gerber and penciled by P. Craig Russell.

 Blade's first solo story came in Marvel's black-and-white horror-comics magazine Vampire Tales #8 (Dec.
 1974), in an 11-page story by Wolfman and penciller-inker Tony DeZuniga.
 This feature continued in issue #9 (Feb.
 1975), with Wolfman and Chris Claremont co-scripting.
-Blade then appeared in a 56-page solo story that concluded the story begun in Vampire Tales #8-9 in the black-and-white showcase magazine Marvel Preview #3 (Sept.
+This story was concluded in a 56-page solo story in the black-and-white showcase magazine Marvel Preview #3 (Sept.
 1975), written by Claremont, with two chapters each drawn by DeZuniga and by Rico Rival (this story was announced for Vampire Tales #12, but was published here after that magazine was cancelled).
 A six-page backup story by Wolfman and Colan followed in Marvel Preview #8 (Fall 1976).

 Blade next came into prominence in the 1990s, beginning with Ghost Rider #28 (Aug.
 1992), in the Midnight Sons imprint that included issues of Darkhold: Pages from the Book of Sins, Ghost Rider, Ghost Rider/Blaze: Spirits of Vengeance, Midnight Sons Unlimited, Morbius, and Nightstalkers.
 Blade co-starred in the 18-issue series Nightstalkers, and appeared with that team in a story in the anthology issue Midnight Sons Unlimited #1 (April 1993).
 He appeared in two solo stories, in Midnight Sons Unlimited #2 and 7 (July 1993 and Oct.
 1994).

 Following the cancellation of Nightstalkers, Blade debuted in his first color-comics series, Blade the Vampire Hunter #1–10 (July 1994 – April 1995), written by Ian Edginton (with the last two issues by Terry Kavanagh) and penciled by Doug Wheatley.
 Blade next appeared in a 12-page inventory story in issue #1 (Feb.
 1997) of the short-lived black-and-white anthology series Marvel: Shadows and Light.
 He then starred again in two solo one-shots: Blade: Crescent City Blues #1 (March 1998), by writer Christopher Golden and penciller and co-creator Colan; and Blade: Sins of the Father #1 (Oct.
 1998), by writer Marc Andreyko and penciller Bart Sears.